kyranks/photon-study/README.md

 To run `TRAININGTEST/NNtraining.py`, see `condor/NNtrain`.
 This script takes no arguments (although in some previous version it took one, as seen in `condor/NNtrain/NNtrain.sh`) but has changeable parameters in the code (lines 39-45).
 The parameters are `version` which is the version string, `converted` which can be `True` or `False` for converted or unconverted, `first` which mean the script only trains on the first `first` events, `firststr` which is a string version of `first` for output filenames, `stand` which can be `True` or `False` for using standardized or regular variables for training, `weightstr` which is the string of the weight name used for training, and `method` which was brought over from John's code and for the purpose of this exploration always equals `'train'`.

-To run this script, rn `python TRAININGTEST/NNtraining.py`
+To run this script, run `python TRAININGTEST/NNtraining.py`

 The script performs these tasks in order:
 - it does something too
 - explain all the plots it makes and where it saves them
+- saves plots (Loss over Epochs, ROC Curves, and Validation Plots) to `TRAININGTEST/plots/`

 where it saves everything, and where to find output print files of the training losses etc. (condor/NNtrain/out/)

 -----------------------------------------------------------------------------------------
 Then, mostly doing plotting in Notebooks.
 Explain the plotting, kind of in order.
-Mention the new script, if have it done.
 Talk about what plots were made how and where they were saved.
-PUT IN ATLASPLOTS.PY SOMEWHERE
+PUT IN `atlasplots.py` SOMEWHERE

+### - more plots were made (in the `./plots/` folder) via the notebooks `12ExploringAfterNN.ipynb`, `14MoreExploringAfterNN_ROCandPlots.ipynb`, and `03PhotonPlottingFunction-withfullfiles.ipynb`.
+### - `atlasplots.py` contains most of the functions defined for this project, with documentation of function use in the definition/docstring of each function.
+It is imported into most scripts as `ap`.

 Then after, you can make a list of Notebooks that weren't mentioned and what they do / what their purpose is.
-And mention if theyre depracated/old code.
+And mention if theyre deprecated/old code.

-The `condor` folder should also be added, with all the submission code fro batch jobs.